Munich, Germany

 Money-Saving Tips:

-- Book accommodation: 1-2 months in advance for better rates, especially during Oktoberfest.
+- Booking Timing: Book accommodation and flights in advance for better deals, especially during Oktoberfest.

 Local Payment Customs and Tipping Practices:

-By following this budget guide, you can experience Munich without breaking the bank.
+By following this budget guide, you can enjoy Munich's rich culture, history, and cuisine without breaking the bank.
 Happy travels!

 Best Travel Credit Cards